Mythic-Projects/YetAnotherMessagesLibrary/README.md

 ### Repositories
 Implementations of values/messages suppliers or utilities class to easily add support for `YAML` message types
-- [okaeri-configs](https://github.com/OkaeriPoland/okaeri-configs) - Transformers & Serializers for every `YAML` message type and utility classes
+- [okaeri-configs](https://github.com/OkaeriPoland/okaeri-configs) - Transformers & Serializers for every `YAML` message type and utility classes.
+See how it looks like [here](https://github.com/P3ridot/YetAnotherMessagesLibrary/blob/master/repository/okaeri/FORMAT.md).

 ### Replaceable
 Implementations of `Replaceable` interface to easily replace for e.g. placeholders in messages